Benton County, WA Marriage License Information

 No, unfortunately you can't get married by proxy in Benton County or anywhere else in Washington.

 A common law marriage is an informal marriage that doesn't hold the same legal authenticity of a standard marriage.
 It's based on an accepted understanding between the partners that you're basically cohabitating.

 Is a common law marriage a legal option for me instead of undergoing a conventional marriage?

 No, Benton County will not issue marriage licenses for common law marriages.
 Washington does not recognize common law marriages.
 Not even if you were common law married in another state.
 Very few states still do.

 If you are cousins, you cannot get a marriage license from Benton County or anywhere else within Washington.
 Cousin marriages are restricted.

 Are same sex marriages legal?

 Yes, Benton County will issue marriage licenses to same-sex couples.
-Indiana recognizes same-sex marriages as valid as any other marriage.
+Washington recognizes same-sex marriages as valid as any other marriage.